 All third-country nationals who have not yet signed a visa-liberalization agreement with Schengen member states must get a visa before travelling to Europe.

-If you have a passport from one of the countries listed below, you will not require a Schengen visa.
-Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland are among these countries.
+If you have a passport from one of the countries listed, you will not require a Schengen visa.
+Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland are among these countries.

 You may be confused over which visa type you need to enter the Schengen are, such as choosing the EU visa, or the Schengen.
 In a nutshell, they are two distinct entities, despite the fact that many countries are included in both.
 The EU is a political and economic union, while the Schengen Area allows individuals to freely transit between participating countries.